loledeck/commit.cubesoft.fr/pages/documentation.md

 {% include alert warning='Turning this setting on may severely affect performances' %}

 #### Rows in Dataset
 It's the number of rows that are retrieved by the app by default.
-No effect if the *"Retrive full dataset"* setting is set to "ON".
+No effect if the *"Retreive full dataset"* setting is set to "ON".

+#### Include All Rows In Exports ####

+When you're exporting a dataset to another app, should all the rows be exported or only the ones currently visible in the app ?

 ### Other settings